VictorKwong/AccessProject/README.md

 Purpose: This project is to focus on login system, hashing password, and storing information in the back-end system MongoDB.

+Concept: Create some data and be able to manage inside the account

 Tools:
 - bcryptjs
 - client-sessions